robottheory/rt-midgard-test/README.md

 Clone the thornode repo from: https://gitlab.com/thorchain/thornode

 Look up the current version and check it out.
-If you need the latest verion you are probably fine using the `develop` branch.
+If you need the latest verion you are probably fine using the `chaosnet-multichain` branch.

 Start the thornode by running `make run-fullnode` from `build/docker/mainnet`.